 Dr. Seidenberg is a general partner of KPCB Holdings, Inc. and a member of our board of directors. - (4) NEA beneficially owns more than 5% of our outstanding capital stock.
-Dr. McAviney is a principal at NEA and a member of our board of directors.
+David Mott and Jason Fuller, former principals at NEA, are former members of our board of directors.
+Matthew McAviney is a principal at NEA and a former member of our board of directors.